whatisnuclear/website/reactor_history.md

 </figcaption>
 </figure>

+PWRs for civilian nuclear-powered shipping were also developed.
 A land-based prototype for the _NS Savannah_ merchant ship's core was built and operated in Lynchburg, VA in February, 1960.
 This reactor had full-length fuel assemblies and provided information needed before finishing the NS Savannah